 I am an assistant professor in the Linguistics Department at the University of Hawai‘i at Mānoa, and I am interested in how people use and mentally represent the sounds of language.
 Before coming to Hawai‘i, I was a postdoctoral researcher in the Laboratoire de Sciences Cognitives et Psycholinguistique in Paris.
 I hold a PhD in Linguistics from the Ohio State University, and an MA (Hons) in Linguistics and English Language from the University of Edinburgh.

 I am interested in the phonological processes and representations of the mental lexicon and as such my research sits at the intersection between phonetics, phonology, and psycholinguistics.
 In my PhD dissertation, I investigated the cognitive source of frequency and predictability effects in spoken language.
 More generally, I am interested in the ways that frequency, predictability, and other usage-based factors influence linguistic sound structures.
-My current research examines how factors of lexical organization, such as phonological neighbourhood density, influence speech production and perception.
+My current research examines how factors of lexical organization, such as phonological neighborhood density, influence speech production and perception.
 Additionally, I maintain an active research agenda in intonation and prosody, investigating the relationships between predictability, context, and the phonetics of prosodic contrasts.

 I use a wide variety of research paradigms, drawing from experimental phonetics, cognitive psychology, and theoretical phonology.
 There is no “one size fits all” solution to research in the language sciences.
 This methodological pluralism entails a cross-linguistic approach, which is vital for the advancement of the field, particularly when a key finding is based on data from a small number of languages.
 Several of my projects involve cross-linguistic studies and diverse methodological approaches.

 - Jeffrey J Holliday, Rory Turnbull, & Julien Eychenne.
-(In press).
+(2017).
 K-SPAN: A lexical database of Korean surface phonetic forms and phonological neighborhood density statistics.
-Behavior Research Methods.
-Publisher's webpage.
+Behavior Research Methods, 49(5): 1939–1950.
+Paper (pdf).

 - Rory Turnbull.
-(In press).
+(2017).
 The phonetics and phonology of lexical prosody in San Jerónimo Acazulco Otomi.
-Journal of the International Phonetic Association.
-Publisher's webpage.
+Journal of the International Phonetic Association, 47(3): 251–282.
+Paper (pdf).

 - Rory Turnbull, Adam J Royer, Kiwako Ito, & Shari R Speer.
-(2017).
-Prominence perception is dependent on phonology, semantics, and awareness of discourse.
-Language, Cognition and Neuroscience, 32(8): 1017--1033.
+(2014).
+Prominence perception in and out of context.
+Proceedings of the 7th international conference on Speech Prosody, p1164–1168.
 Paper (pdf).

 - Rachel Steindel Burdin, Rory Turnbull, & Cynthia G Clopper.
 (2015).
 Interactions among lexical and discourse characteristics in vowel production.
 Proceedings of Meetings on Acoustics (POMA), 22, 060005.
 Paper (pdf).